Spinning (motorsport)

 Spinning is a South African motorsport that involves driving cars at speed in circles and performing stunts in and out of the car.
-It originated in Soweto in the late 1980s, and was performed as a funeral ritual in which a stolen car was spun around to honor the deceased.
+It originated in Soweto in the late 1980s, and was performed as a funeral ritual in which a car was spun around to honor the deceased.
 It is now a recognized motorsport.

 History

 The motorsport originated in Soweto in the setting of black oppression and gangster culture.
 In the late 1980s, spinning increased in popularity.
 It was initially performed as a funeral ritual.
 A car would be stolen and spun around to honor the deceased.

 In the early 1990s, spinning became practiced outside of the criminal world.
 Drivers drag-raced and performed stunts with their cars.
 Spinning has since evolved to become more formalized as a legitimate sport, complete with promoters, performers, and spectators.
 Motorsport South Africa now regulates and licenses spinning events.
 In 2012, Motorsport South Africa recognized an event in Soweto in which the spinners received "Official Motorsport Licenses for Spinning".
 In 2014, spinning was recognized as an official motorsport by Motorsport South Africa.
 Nevertheless, informal and illegal spinning events still occur.